jwszolek/SMOL/README.md

 ## First simulation

 SMOL code below describes a simple measurement network presented on the image below.
+The purpose of this task is to simulate network traffic in modeled network.

  The list of all available commands that you can use in the SMOL programs can be found in here: [SMOL Syntax](#smol-syntax-elements)

 ```